Legal aspects of IT and internet compliance

 Manage compliance with confidence

-The programme combines the three modules Data Protection Law, Internet Law and Computer Criminal Law.
-The further education programme is aimed at employees who are responsible for IT, a website or an online shop, for example, and who need to ensure compliance in their area of responsibility.
-The programme provides the know-how to be able to apply the relevant legal provisions with confidence.
-The programme is completed in two semesters and concludes with the internationally recognised Diploma of Advanced Studies (DAS).
-It comprises these three modules:
+The programme combines three modules: data protection law, internet law and computer crime law.
+The further education programme is aimed at employees who, for example, are responsible for IT, the organisation’s website or an online shop, and who need to ensure compliance within their area of responsibility.
+It provides the expertise needed to apply the relevant legal provisions with confidence.
+The programme can be completed flexibly over one to three semesters and leads to the internationally recognised Diploma of Advanced Studies (DAS).
+It comprises the following three modules:

 Data protection law